 Mitchell Covington is an accomplished choral and orchestral conductor who has led many ensembles over a 30-year career, directing choirs and orchestras in performances in the United States and throughout Europe.
 He was the founding director of Voci Women’s Chamber Choir (now Voci Women’s Vocal Ensemble) from 1991–1995, directed the Bay Choral Guild from 1995–2001, and led a seven-choir music program with over 300 participants at First Presbyterian Church of Berkeley for 23 years.
 Read more.

 Oakland-based pianist and Voci Accompanist, Anne Rainwater is a dexterous musician, known for her vibrant interpretations of works from J.S.
 Bach to John Zorn.
 Recognized for her “boldly assertive rhetoric” (San Francisco Examiner), she appears as a soloist, accompanist, chamber musician, and educator.
 She holds a Bachelor’s in Music from the Oberlin Conservatory and a Master of Music in Contemporary Performance from the Manhattan School of Music.
-Recent performances include solo and collaborative shows at the Center for New Music, Switchboard Music Festival, Forte House, and with the Nevada County Composers Commission and sfSound.
+Recent performances include solo and collaborative shows at the Center for New Music, Switchboard Music Festival, Forte House, and with the Nevada County Composers Cooperative, sfSound and New Keys, an eight-hands contemporary piano collective.
 Anne also teaches privately at her home studio in Oakland and at International High School in San Francisco.